 Next, I would recommend setting up a website with pictures, some samples of your music, and a bio (basically an online press kit).
-You can easily do this by creating a profile on some of the websites listed below.
+You need something to act as a central hub to market your music effectively.
+You can easily do this by creating a profile on some of the websites listed below. (there are some pros and cons of doing this as opposed to building your own website.
+Be sure to look at both solutions to pick what best works for you: Ed.)
 Then you can link to it from other music websites.
 These are just a few websites that you can check out:

-It is a directory of the contact information for managers, producers, labels, contests, agents, and more.
+It is a directory of contact information for managers, producers, labels, contests, agents, and more.
 Labels rarely look at your material unless it comes from a solicited source who is connected to the industry.
-Also get out and start performing some at coffeehouses, clubs, bars, colleges and other venues in order to build your fanbase.
+Also, get out and start performing at coffeehouses, clubs, bars, colleges, and other venues in order to build your fanbase.

 At your performances, you can also promote your website and sell CD’s once they are finished.

-Also try to enter some songwriting competitons.
-These will get you direct exposure with the industry who often are contest judges.
+Try to enter some songwriting competitions.
+These will get you direct exposure to the industry which often are contest judges.
 You will also be able to get press more easily if you do well in these contests.
 ASCAP and BMI are two national songwriting / performing organizations.
-They regularly have showcases which are highly attended by the industry.
+They regularly have showcases that are highly attended by the industry.
 The websites for these organizations are ASCAP and BMI.